Unleash/unleash/website/docs/reference/sdks/javascript-browser.md

 :::

 Add the proxy's URL and a [proxy client key](../api-tokens-and-client-keys.mdx#proxy-client-keys).
-The [_configuration_ section of the Unleash proxy docs](../unleash-proxy.md#configuration-variables) contain more info on how to configure client keys for your proxy.
+The [_configuration_ section of the Unleash proxy docs](../unleash-proxy.md#configuration-variables) contains more info on how to configure client keys for your proxy.

 ### Option B: Connecting directly to Unleash